Google Pixel 9 vs. Pixel 8: Which should you buy?

 ColorsObsidian, Porcelain, Wintergreen, PeonyObsidian, Hazel, Mint

 Yes, there is a 256GB model of the Pixel 9, but you'll need to pay an additional $100 to pick that up.
 Thankfully, Google managed to change one thing this generation: battery life.
-The Pixel 9 has a bigger battery that should last longer, and it now charges at 45W.
+The Pixel 9 has a bigger battery that should last longer and now charges at 45W.
 That is a big deal, and the fact that Google uses the standard USB PD 3.0 standard means you can use any of the best GaN chargers with the device — you'll need to buy one, as you won't find it in the package.

 Google Pixel 9 vs. Pixel 8: Software